nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**
 1. User enters command to create new student entry.
-1. System displays success message and command line is cleared.
+1. UGTeach displays success message and command line is cleared.

    Use case ends.

 **Extensions**

 * 1a.
-System detects error in entered command.
+UGTeach detects error in entered command.
     * 1a1.
-System displays error message and does not clear command line.
+UGTeach displays error message and does not clear command line.
     * 1a2.
 User enters new command.<br>
   Steps 1a1-1a2 are repeated until all details entered are correct.<br>
   Use case resumes from step 2.